anonymous666lol/anonymous666lol/README.md

 - 👀 I’m interested in hack
 -  ...
 - 🌱 I’m currently learning the wifi and internet and dark web an flipper 0
+- =🍕Long live the yolo
-- 💞️ I’m looking to collaborate of the yolos i like memes and video games
+i like memes and video games

 <!---